 Though her recovery took time, and she’ll admit that she had some difficulty sitting on the sidelines for a bit, Erika is back to being the active child she is.
 This past September she was able to return to playing basketball, and her team took fourth place in state.

-She also participates in baseball, tennis, golf, plays three instruments, rides roller coasters, and other than abstaining from hockey and football, has no other restrictions.
+She also plays baseball, tennis, golf, and three instruments.
+She's fond of riding roller coasters and other than avoiding hockey and football, has no other restrictions.

 The rest is best coming from her.